 Our 12-step modality program is incorporated into our group meetings.
 Here we establish and introduce each step and its meaning.
 Each step within this modality acts as a ladder, each built up and supported by the next.

 It’s all about progress; we will provide our clients with all the tools they need to unwrap all the issues surrounding them and within them, to begin repairing all the broken parts.
 These steps begin with recognizing and admitting that there is a problem, that there is an addiction.
-Once we establish this and become comfortable to share our story with others, we can accept that we need to work through it.
+Once we establish this and become comfortable sharing our story with others, we can accept that we need to work through it.

 Once we truly believe there is an issue, we can then begin asking the difficult questions about how these addictions came about.
 How long have we suffered from these addictions?
 And more importantly, what triggers our dependency?